lnxjedi/gopherbot/DevNotes.md

   intentional defaults when nothing configured explicitly? (probably yes, instead of always using the zero-values of the type)
 - Re-sign psdemo and powershell lib (needs to be done on Windows)
+- Stop 'massaging' regexes; instead, collapse multiple spaces in to a single space before checking the message in dispatch